Ricky12Awesome/json-schema-serialization/README.md

 Supports JVM and JS

-I'm new to Kotlin Multiplatform, so I don't know a good way to support native, this project doesn't use any platform-specific code, it's pure common code, in it's current state you can't just depend on common code with no platofrm target (maybe you can but I don't know how to do it).
+I'm new to Kotlin Multiplatform, so I don't know a good way to support native, this project doesn't use any platform-specific code, it's pure common code, in its current state you can't just depend on common code with no platform target (maybe you can, but I don't know how to do it).

 ### Usage
-Array Literials are not supported in JS (yet), so you have to use `arrayOf` instead of `[]`
+Array Literals isn't supported in JS (yet), so you have to use `arrayOf` instead of `[]`

 From: [commonTest/src/Main.kt](https://github.com/Ricky12Awesome/json-schema-serialization/blob/master/commonTest/src/Main.kt)
 ```kotlin